 Brian Mitchell was appointed by Governor Brian Sandoval as Director of the Office of Science, Innovation and Technology.
 In this role, Mr. Mitchell advises the Governor on STEM education, workforce, and economic development policy, staffs the STEM Advisory Council, and oversees the mapping and development of broadband in Nevada.
 Prior to his appointment, Mr. Mitchell served as an education advisor to Governor Sandoval during the 2015 legislative session.
 Before moving to Nevada for the session, Mr. Mitchell served as a senior advisor to Governors Sandoval and Gibbons in the Governor’s Washington DC office, representing the state to Congress and the executive branch on education, healthcare, and homeland security issues.
-Mr. Mitchell graduated from Brigham Young University and lives in Carson City with his wife and two children.
+Mr. Mitchell graduated from Brigham Young University and lives in Carson City with his wife and three children.

 Broadband Development Manager